academy-agents/academy-tutorial/README.md

 #### Install Tutorial Package

 Clone the repository from github and install the tutorial package.
 The package will automatically install `academy` as well.
+The tutorial requires `python>=3.12`.
 We recommend completing the tutorial inside a virtual environment.
 ```
 git clone git@github.com:academy-agents/academy-tutorial.git
 cd academy-tutorial